USM Gorham Orchard

 In partnership with the Environmental Science Dept, the USM Grounds Crew, and the USM Office of Sustainability, a small fruit orchard was replanted on the site of an historic orchard during Earth Week, April 2011.

-Apple varieties were chosen to represent hardy heirloom and regional apple types and have desirable characteristics ranging from taste and texture to keeping ability and disease resistance.
+Apple varieties were chosen for grafting to represent hardy heirloom and regional apple types and have desirable characteristics ranging from taste and texture to keeping ability and disease resistance.
 Types of apples in the orchard include Black Oxford (A Maine Heritage Apple), Duchess, Fameuse, Wealthy, Pumpkin Sweet, Honeycrisp, Sweet 16, and Liberty.
-Two seckel pears are also planted on the downhill edge.

 The varieties were grafted on to three different sized rootstocks and, as they mature, the trees will be three different sizes: semi-dwarf (8-12 feet tall), semi-standard (10-15 ft tall), and standard (up to 25 ft tall).
 Apples can be expected in five to ten years and the trees can live up to 50 years for the dwarf varieties and up to 100 years for the standards.

-This orchard is to be used as a living learning laboratory for all members of the USM community and the surrounding area.
+This orchard is to be used as a living learning laboratory for all members of the USM community and open to the public.
 No chemical pesticides, insecticides, or fertilizers will be used on these trees.